ThinkBuildPush/htmx-set/docs/form.md

 Validates form, creates payload using .getFormData(), sets the appropriate headers and submits the form for backend processing.
 Returns appropriate promises for form submission based on http_status_code.

 ### .getFormData()
-Serializes the form into an array and then deconstructs teh serialization into standard array format.
+Serializes the form into an array and then deconstructs the serialization into standard array format.

 ### .resetForm()
 Resets form and deletes values in hidden inputs.